Fawn Lily Botanica | Perimenopause and Menopause natural skincare

 Healing takes longer.
 Cell turnover slows down, so any irritation or damage takes more time to resolve.

-You might develop new allergies.
-It's actually quite common to suddenly become sensitive to ingredients you've been using forever - even natural ones.
+You might develop new allergies and acne.
+It's common to suddenly become sensitive to ingredients you've been using forever - even natural ones.

 Why Even "Natural" Products Might Be Causing Issues

-When other products stop working, most women turn to "natural" alternatives.
-But, they're often frustrated to find that even these gentler options are causing reactions too.
+When other products stop working, many of us turn to "natural" alternatives.
+But, we're often frustrated to find that even these gentler options are causing reactions too.

-Here's what I've learned after 25+ years of formulating for sensitive skin: not all natural products are created equal, and many still contain ingredients that can be problematic for hormonally sensitive skin.
+That's because not all natural products are created equal, and many contain ingredients that can be problematic for hormonally sensitive skin.

 The hidden culprits in "natural" products: